Indian arts and crafts

 Thanks for your interest in Native American languages!

-Alternate spellings that have been used for the Bannock tribe include Bannack, Banakwut, Bana'kwut, Banate, Panaki,
+Many alternate spellings have been used for the Bannock tribe, including Bannack, Banakwut, Bana'kwut, Banate, Panaki,

-Panakwati, Pan'akwati, Pannaitti, Panaiti, Panaeti, Panaili, Punnush, and Ponasht.
+Panakwati, Pan'akwati, Pannaitti, Panaiti, Panaeti, Panaili, Punnush, Ounash, Punashly, and Ponasht.
 The Bannocks have also been

 which means "people" in their native language, or